Spectator-Aware Frequency Allocation in Tunable-Coupler Quantum Architectures: ACKNOWLEDGMENTS

-This work is partially supported by The Charles E. Kaufman Foundation of The Pittsburgh Foundation under New Initiative Award KA2022-129519 and by the Army Research Office under Grants No. W911NF2310253.
-The views and conclusions contained in this document are those of the authors and should be be interpreted as representing official policies, either expressed or implied, of the Army Research Office or the US Government.
-The US Government is authorized to reproduce and distribute reprints for government purposes not withstanding any copyright notation herein.
+The data that support the findings of this article are openly available.
+Portions of this manuscript, including select figures and equations, are adapted from preliminary results presented at the 2nd StableQ Quantum System Stability and Reproducibility Workshop (StableQ'24)~\cite{mckinney2024towards}.
+The complete source code for this project is available at \url{https://github.com/PITT-HATLAB/corral_crowding}.
+This work is supported by the Army Research Office under Grants No. W911NF2310253.
+The views and conclusions contained in this document are those of the authors and should be interpreted as representing official policies, either expressed or implied, of the Army Research Office or the US Government.
+The US Government is authorized to reproduce and distribute reprints for government purposes notwithstanding any copyright notation herein.